 The bi-CAT is a portable instrument that can be used by one person to measure two rails simultaneously.
 The accuracy is the same as that of a CAT.

 RCA measures irregularities, in particular rail corrugation, from a vehicle.
 The RCA was initially designed for use on grinding trains at typical speeds of 3-15km/h.

 The YRCA is compact, self-contained measuring equipment that is suitable for mounting on a trolley or vehicle.
 It is typically used at speeds of about 15km/h.

 TriTops has been developed to measure irregularities on wheels that are of interest for vehicle maintenance and wheel/rail noise.
 These irregularities include acoustic roughness, corrugation and out-of-round.

-Dr Grassie has worked on rail corrugation as an academic, consultant and in industry for almost 40 years.
-He may be the best known expert in the world in this area.
-His papers, including a review with Dr Joe Kalousek published in 1993 and a sequel published in 2009, are widely referenced in the field.
+Dr Grassie has worked on rail corrugation as an academic, consultant and in industry for over 40 years.
+He has undertaken consultancy in several areas of vehicle/track interaction, including rail corrugation, rail defects such as RCF and studs, wheel/rail noise and reprofiling.
+His work, including review papers on corrugation with Dr Joe Kalousek in 1993 and a sequel in 2009, is widely referenced in the field.

 Maurice Verheijen has more than 20 years’ experience in operation, quality control and maintenance of rail reprofiling equipment.
 He has been instrumental in the development and practical implementation of innovative rail reprofiling technologies and novel measuring equipment.